 - If after discussing the problem with your director or department chair you both feel that using a CU email account is unacceptable in fulfilling your academic or research duties, then the certificate of receipt should be filled out with signatures from you and your director or department chair, and sent, via campus mail to the Office of Information Security (OIS), 455 UCB, faxed to (303) 735-5036, or emailed to email@example.com.

 - Within two business days of receiving your request, OIT will direct any email that is sent to your @colorado.edu account to the third-party address you specify and contact you when this has been accomplished.
-If you do not hear from us within two business days, please contact the IT Service Center at email@example.com or 303-735-4357 (5-HELP from a campus phone).
+If you do not hear from us within two business days, please contact the IT Service Center at firstname.lastname@example.org or 303-735-4357.

-If you have concerns or feedback regarding this process please contact Larry Levine, Associate Vice Chancellor for IT, firstname.lastname@example.org, (303) 492-4691.
+If you have concerns or feedback regarding this process please contact Marin Stanek, Associate Vice Chancellor for IT and Chief Information Officer, email@example.com.